EvernodeXRPL/evernode-docs/docs/source/platform/hooks/configurations.md

 - **Network busyness detect average - 50**
   - Average percentage to identify a network busy condition, when the current fee exceeds 50% of the base fee.
 - **Host reputation threshold - 200**
   - Minimum reputation score for a host to be eligible for rewards.
+Host's reputation value will defaults to this at the registration and it can be changed later.